girish-kor/CodeGasm-The-Ultimate-VSCode-Ecstasy/README.md

     "    ${2}",
     "</body>",
     "</html>"
-  ]
+  ],
+  "description": "HTML5 base template"
 }
 ```

+## ⚠️ Troubleshooting

+- Ensure VSCode is updated
+- Check extension compatibility
+- Refer to individual extension documentation for specific issues

-## 🛠 Customization
+## 🤝 Contributing

-Feel free to fork and modify the configuration to suit your personal coding style.
-Create pull requests to share your improvements!
+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

-## 🔒 License
+## 📄 License

-MIT License - Fully open-source and free to use.
+MIT License - Completely free to use and modify

-## 🙌 Contributions

-Contributions are welcome!
-Please read the contribution guidelines before submitting a pull request.

-## 📞 Support

-If you encounter any issues, please file an issue on the GitHub repository.
+## 🌟 Final Thoughts

+CodeGasm transforms your VSCode into a powerhouse of productivity and pleasure.
+Enjoy your ultimate coding experience!

 ---

-**Happy Coding! 💻✨**
+**Happy Coding! 🚀👨‍💻**